-William Sullivan is the global chair of the Paul Hastings Litigation Department.
-Previously, Mr. Sullivan served as the chair of the firm's Securities Litigation and Enforcement practice.
-He has substantial experience in the representation of public companies in the defense of federal and state securities class actions, derivative actions and regulatory proceedings.
+William Sullivan is the Chair of the Los Angeles Litigation Department.
+Mr. Sullivan has substantial experience in complex business litigation, including the representation of public companies in the defense of federal and state securities class actions, derivative actions and regulatory proceedings.
 Most of these cases involve claims arising out of public offerings, mergers and acquisitions, disclosure obligations, insider trading, accounting practices or allegations of breaches of fiduciary duties.
-Mr. Sullivan has significant experience counseling public companies on corporate governance and on disclosure issues and has counseled boards of directors in special investigations.
-He also represents clients before the Securities and Exchange Commission.
+Mr. Sullivan is a veteran trial lawyer who has tried cases involving stock valuations, fraud, forgery, license agreements, internet contract issues, whistle blower claims, employee termination, lender liability, fiduciary duties and breach of real estate contracts, among others.
+Mr. Sullivan has significant experience counseling public companies and frequently counsels boards of directors in special investigations.
+Mr. Sullivan also represents clients before the Securities and Exchange Commission.
+Mr. Sullivan has substantial appellate experience, including before the United States Supreme Court.

 - Dura Pharmaceuticals, Inc. Securities Litigation: Mr. Sullivan argued this landmark case before the United States Supreme Court.
 This argument was noted as the most important securities litigation case argued before the Supreme Court in a decade.
 The unanimous decision in favor of Mr. Sullivan’s client is now the controlling case on loss causation.
 From the onset of the litigation, we represented Dura and its officers and directors in this consolidated federal court securities class action filed in the Southern District of California.